scoria-team/docs/privacy_policy.md

 ## Summary

-- Scoria does not automatically collect any data from you.
+- Scoria does not automatically collect any data or metadata from you.
 - Scoria will always ask for your explicit consent before sharing your data with anyone.
 - Map data is downloaded to your device over the internet from our third-party